 g.
 One popular food that is traditionally consumed on this day is…?

 h.
-Which medal did W create for the “common soldier?”
+Which medal did GW create for the “common soldier?”

-I told you this would be confusing, but, now, you are doubtlessly an expert regarding the holiday.
+This year all celebrations have been muted, if not cancelled, due to COVID.
+Hopefully, they will return in the traditional manner next year.
+I told you this would be confusing, but, now, you are doubtlessly all experts regarding the holiday.

 Quiz answers: 1) John Adams, John Quincy Adams, JFK, and Calvin Coolidge